minio/docs/source/minio-cli/kes/kes-server.rst

 .. mc-cmd:: key
    :option:

+   Path to the KES server private key that corresponds to the X.509 server certificate.
-   The location of the private key ``.key`` to use for enabling :abbr:`TLS (Transport Layer Encryption`).
+   :abbr:`TLS (Transport Layer Encryption`).

 .. mc-cmd:: root
    :option:

-   The identity with root permissions on the KES server.
-Use ``kes tool identity of CERTIFICATE`` to retrieve the certificate to use for the root identity.
+   The identity with root permissions on the KES server. `kes tool identity of CERTIFICATE`` to compute the X.509 identity of an arbitrary client certificate.
+   ``kes tool identity of CERTIFICATE`` to retrieve the certificate to use for the root identity.